About Us Contact Shop

 They hype everything up and then give us no real look into a country; only what they want us to see and what sells.

-And while there is a TON I could focus on, I’m going to narrow down on one town for now.
+And while there is a lot I could focus on, I’m going to narrow down on just one town for now: San Miguel de Allende.

 San Miguel de Allende – My Experience & Travel Tips